 If your cat or dog needs to be spayed or neutered, Spring Valley Veterinary Hospital can provide surgery under the safest and most comfortable conditions to suit their needs.

 Does your pet need to be spayed or neutered?

-Why Spaying/Neutering is Beneficial to Your Dog or Cat's Health
+Why Spaying/Neutering is Beneficial to Your Dog or Cat's Health in Springfield

 Despite their differences, male and female dogs and cats are all at a certain degree of risk for diseases associated with their reproductive organs.
 However, spaying or neutering them at the proper time can greatly reduce or even eliminate these risks, which include:

 - Uterine, ovarian, cervical, and mammary cancer (females)

 - Prostate and testicular cancer (males)